 The Women and Girls Data Platform (WGDP) is a cutting-edge tool to share information and equip non-profits, government, and community members with information for the advancement of women and girls in the 21st century.
 An online, interactive tool, the WGDP provides access to publicly available data specific to regional, city, and statewide levels and aggregated for gender and race.
 The data compares trends across regions and the state and allows understanding of local needs.
 Reliable information on the needs of women and girls is vital to address community needs through effective programming, advocacy, and resource allocation.
 The WGDP advances data literacy as a vital tool to increase the capacity and impact of community-based non-profits.
 According to the international Women’s Funding Network, no similar data sharing platform exists nationwide, and Connecticut is a model for the country to share data to increase equity.

 The Platform is funded collaboratively by the Aurora Women and Girls Foundation, Fairfield County's Community Foundation's Fund for Women & Girls, Main St. Community Foundation Women & Girls’ Fund, and Community Foundation of Middlesex County Sari A. Rosenbaum Fund for Women & Girls.
-The Connecticut Collective for Women and Girls (CCWG), a statewide network for organizations serving women and girls, is a primary audience for the platform.
+The Connecticut Collective for Women and Girls (CCWG), a statewide network for organizations serving women and girls is a primary audience for the platform.
 The Connecticut Women’s Education and Legal Fund (CWEALF) serves as the administrative backbone for the CCWG and as a collaborator on the WGDP.

 The Connecticut Data Collaborative developed and built the Platform for the Collective and the funders with the goal to create a valuable and regularly updated tool.